Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Discussion

 \section{Discussion}

 We introduced RuleSHAP, which combines Bayesian sparse regression with tree ensembles and Shapley values to provide local inference for feature importance measures.
-We developed a rule-generation procedure that counters overfitting and a structured horseshoe prior that separates shrinkage of rules and linear effects.
+We developed a rule-generation procedure that counters overfitting as well as overoptimistic uncertainty quantification.
+We developed a structured horseshoe prior that separates shrinkage of rule and linear effects.
 Finally, we derived an explicit formula for efficient computation of Shapley values.
-The simulations and the application to the HELIUS data indicate that RuleSHAP provides competitive predictive accuracy and superior local inference.
+The results on simulated data indicate that RuleSHAP provides competitive predictive accuracy and superior local inference.
 More specifically, RuleSHAP strikes a better balance between linear terms and rules than existing methods, especially for larger sample sizes.
 This sets RuleSHAP apart from its predecessors, since both RuleFit and HorseRule seem mostly unable to accurately recognize linear signal, even when the underlying generating function is purely linear.
 This pattern confirms the findings by \cite{nalenz2018tree}, where the presence of linear terms in the HorseRule model was not relevant for predictive performance.